Veterinarian with dog

 How Effective is Meloxicam for Dogs?

-How Does Meloxicam Make a Dog Feel?
+How Does the Drug Make a Dog Feel?

 When your dog starts treatment, you will likely notice an increase in your dog’s activity level.
 Once the spark is back, your dog may be more energetic, just like he used to be.